mg747/mega-boutique/README.md

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to see information about the most new/recent workout plan and healthy food recipes.
+        1. As a Returning Visitor, I want to see new products and deals.
         2. As a Returning Visitor, I want to find the best way to get in contact with the site owner with any questions I may have.
-        3. As a Frequent User, I want to be able to login to the site to create or add my own recipe.
+        3. As a Frequent User, I want to be able to login to the site view my profile and add items to wishlist.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to browse the site to see if there are any changes, news and/or updates.
-        2. As a Frequent User, I want to see information about the most new/recent workout plan and healthy diet recipes.
+        2. As a Frequent User, I want to see information about the most new arrivals and sales.

 -   ### Design
     -   #### Colour Scheme
         -   The two main colours used are Code Institute black, and white.
     -   #### Typography
-        -   The Roboto font is the main font used throughout the whole website with Helvetica and Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Roboto is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The Lato font is the main font used throughout the whole website.
+Lato is a clean font used frequently in programming, so it is both attractive and appropriate.
     -   #### Imagery
         -   Imagery is important.
 The Images used across the site and in cards were designed to be striking and to catch the user's attention.
 It also has a modern, energetic aesthetic.